 CORE COURSEWORK (21 credits)

-GCP 605 – Technology, Culture, and Commerce: Examines and applies the major dimensions of technological and cultural analysis to global commerce and policy.
+GCP 605 – Technology, Culture, and Commerce: Examines and applies the major dimensions of technological and cultural analysis to global commerce and policy, including theories of technological change and cultural perspectives that have relevance to the flows of goods, capital and technology across national and cultural boundaries.

 CONCENTRATION OR ELECTIVE COURSES (15 credits)